saadpocalypse/Passion-Projects/README.md

 Rest of the rules are explained once you run the code.

 ## Luhn Algorithm
-Luhn Algorithm, named after its creator, Hans Peter Luhn, is an Algorithm to determine the validity of a plethora of identification numbers.
+Luhn Algorithm, named after its creator, Hans Peter Luhn, is an algorithm to determine the validity of a plethora of identification numbers.
 The one I made is specifically for credit/debit card numbers.

+## Mad Libs
+The program asks for various inputs from users such as adjectives, verbs, and names of body parts to incorporate them into a hard-coded string, creating what is known as a 'Mad Lib'.